loxilb-io/loxilbdocs/docs/index.md

 **loxilb** began as a project to simplify the deployment of cloud-native and Kubernetes workloads at the edge.
 In public cloud environments like AWS or GCP, exposing services to the outside world is often effortless.
 These platforms typically provide external load balancers by default, ensuring smooth and efficient handling of inbound traffic.

 In contrast, on-premise and edge deployments face a different challenge.
 There’s no native equivalent of the `ServiceType=LoadBalancer` in these environments.
 For a long time, **MetalLB** was the only practical option.
 However, edge workloads come with their own unique set of complexities.
-They often rely on diverse and less common protocols such as **GTP**, **SCTP**, and **SRv6**, and they have far more stringent latency and resource requirements.
-Creating a seamless solution under these constraints is anything but straightforward.
+These workloads frequently rely on specialized protocols like QUIC, SCTP, and SRv6, and they operate under tighter latency budgets and stricter resource constraints.
+Building a seamless and reliable solution in such an environment requires deep protocol awareness and careful design.

 As more users approached us to solve these challenges, it became clear that the traditional Linux networking stack, while mature and reliable, lacked the agility to rapidly support the wide variety of protocols and stateful load-balancing scenarios needed at the edge.